Swami Vivekananda: Initial spiritual forays

 Not satisfied with his knowledge of philosophy, Narendra came to "the question which marked the real beginning of his intellectual quest for God."
 He asked several prominent Calcutta residents if they had come "face to face with God", but none of their answers satisfied him.
 At this time, Narendra met Debendranath Tagore (the leader of Brahmo Samaj) and asked if he had seen God.
 Instead of answering his question, Tagore said, "My boy, you have the Yogi's eyes."
-According to Banhatti, it was Ramakrishna who really answered Narendra's question, by saying "Yes, I see Him as I see you, only in an infinitely intenser sense."
-According to De Michelis, Vivekananda was more influenced by the Brahmo Samaj's and its new ideas, than by Ramakrishna.
-Swami Medhananda agrees that the Brahmo Samaj was a formative influence, but that "it was Narendra's momentous encounter with Ramakrishna that changed the course of his life by turning him away from Brahmoism."
-According to De Michelis, it was Sen's influence which brought Vivekananda fully into contact with western esotericism, and it was also via Sen that he met Ramakrishna.
+According to Banhatti, it was Ramakrishna who first truly answered Narendra's question, by saying "Yes, I see Him as I see you, only in an infinitely intenser sense."
+De Michelis, however, suggests that Vivekananda was more influenced by the Brahmo Samaj and its new ideas than by Ramakrishna.
+According to De Michelis, it was Sen's influence that brought Vivekananda fully into contact with western esotericism, and it was via Sen that he met Ramakrishna.
+Swami Medhananda agrees that the Brahmo Samaj was a formative influence, but affirms that "it was Narendra's momentous encounter with Ramakrishna that changed the course of his life by turning him away from Brahmoism."

 Meeting Ramakrishna

-In 1881, Narendra first met Ramakrishna, who became his spiritual focus after his own father had died in 1884.
+Narendra first met Ramakrishna in 1881.
+When Narendra's father died in 1884, Ramakrishna became his primary spiritual focus.

-Narendra's first introduction to Ramakrishna occurred in a literature class at General Assembly's Institution when he heard Professor William Hastie lecturing on William Wordsworth's poem, The Excursion.
+Narendra's introduction to Ramakrishna occurred in a literature class at General Assembly's Institution, when Professor William Hastie was lecturing on William Wordsworth's poem, The Excursion.
 While explaining the word "trance" in the poem, Hastie suggested that his students visit Ramakrishna of Dakshineswar to understand the true meaning of trance.
-This prompted some of his students (including Narendra) to visit Ramakrishna.
+This prompted Narendra, among others in the class, to visit Ramakrishna.

 They probably first met personally in November 1881, though Narendra did not consider this their first meeting, and neither man mentioned this meeting later.
-At this time, Narendra was preparing for his upcoming F. A. examination, when Ram Chandra Datta accompanied him to Surendra Nath Mitra's, house where Ramakrishna was invited to deliver a lecture.
-According to Makarand Paranjape, at this meeting Ramakrishna asked young Narendra to sing.
-Impressed by his singing talent, he asked Narendra to come to Dakshineshwar.
+At the time, Narendra was preparing for his upcoming F. A. examination.
+Ram Chandra Datta accompanied him to Surendra Nath Mitra's house where Ramakrishna had been invited to deliver a lecture.
+According to Makarand Paranjape, at this meeting Ramakrishna asked Narendra to sing.
+Impressed by his talent, he asked Narendra to come to Dakshineshwar.

-In late 1881 or early 1882, Narendra went to Dakshineswar with two friends and met Ramakrishna.
+Narendra went to Dakshineswar in late 1881 or early 1882 and met Ramakrishna.
 This meeting proved to be a turning point in his life.
-Although he did not initially accept Ramakrishna as his teacher and rebelled against his ideas, he was attracted by his personality and began to frequently visit him at Dakshineswar.
+Although he did not initially accept Ramakrishna as his teacher and rebelled against his ideas, he was attracted by his personality and frequently visited him.
 He initially saw Ramakrishna's ecstasies and visions as "mere figments of imagination" and "hallucinations".
-As a member of Brahmo Samaj, he opposed idol worship, polytheism and Ramakrishna's worship of Kali.
-He even rejected the Advaita Vedanta of "identity with the absolute" as blasphemy and madness, and often ridiculed the idea.
-Narendra tested Ramakrishna, who faced his arguments patiently: "Try to see the truth from all angles", he replied.
+As a member of Brahmo Samaj, he opposed idol worship, polytheism, and Ramakrishna's worship of Kali.
+He even rejected the Advaita Vedanta teaching of "identity with the absolute" as blasphemy and madness, and often ridiculed the idea.
+Ramakrishna was unperturbed and advised him: "Try to see the truth from all angles".